Your Personal Statement for Medicine should be structured so that it covers three key elements:

 If you truly were inspired by one moment, think about these prompts:

 This is the part where you focus on work experience, volunteering, community work, and wider reading.
-Don’t just write a list of things you’ve done though – Admissions Tutors are more interested in seeing how you reflect on your experiences.
+Don’t just write a list of things you’ve done though – Medical School Admissions Tutors are more interested in seeing how you reflect on your experiences.

 You should be clear about what you did, and where you gained your experience.
 It can be good to write in detail about something specific: what happened and, crucially, what did you learn from it?